FC Barcelona in international football: Overall record

-Barcelona has won 22 international trophies, placing it third in the all time ranking after Real Madrid (32) and Al-Ahly (24).
+Barcelona has won 22 international trophies, placing second in the all-time ranking after Real Madrid (35).

 Pyrenees Cup

 Barcelona began to play friendly games against teams from the neighbouring regions in France in 1904.
 Club president Arthur Witty organised the club's first trip abroad, which resulted in their first game against a non-Spanish team.
 On 1 May 1904, Barcelona defeated the French team Stade Olympien des Étudiants Toulousains.

 By 1910, the international friendlies evolved into the Pyrenees Cup, a competition featuring teams from Languedoc, Le Midi, Aquitaine, Catalonia, and the Basque Country.
 At that time it was considered the finest competition open for participation.
 Five editions were played in total, with FC Barcelona winning four consecutive trophies from 1910 to 1913.

 Latin Cup

 In 1949, the football federations of Spain, Italy, France, and Portugal, came together and launched their own club competition, the Latin Cup, which was staged at the end of every season in a single host country.
 The competition featured two semi-finals, a third place play-off and a final.
 As La Liga champions in 1949, Barça represented Spain in the inaugural competition.
-They beat Reims 5–0 in their semi-final at Les Corts, before beating Sporting Lisbon 2–1 in the final at the Estadio Chamartín.
+They beat Reims 5–0 in their semi-final at Les Corts, before beating Sporting CP 2–1 in the final at the Estadio Chamartín.
 Barça also played in and won the 1952 competition in Paris, beating Juventus 4–2 in the semi-final and then Nice 1–0 in the final.
 After the introduction of the European Cup, the Latin Cup was gradually discontinued and nowadays, while it is not considered an official tournament by UEFA, it is recognized by FIFA.